 These three points will need to be addressed whenever AI is being adopted.
 Credit decisions impacting home mortgage rates, advertising copy and product pricing, written submissions to agencies and tribunals, and more will each have to weigh how much legal risk comes with using AI.

-Who is regulating artificial intelligence?
+Who is regulating artificial intelligence and the law?

 Regulation of artificial intelligence is a rapidly evolving area both in the U.S. and globally.